mzakocs/PythonPresence/README.md

 - The updates for WebPresence and BLF are sent out over SIP messaging to a command extension.
 You need to write something on your front end to parse these JSON requests and act on them accordingly.
 - The app is written in Python 2.7 because of compatibility reasons with SIPSIMPLE, the SIP stack library used in this application.
 - You need to add an account with SIPSIMPLE in your favorite terminal emulator before you can run the app.
-For Example:
   > sip-settings -a add user@domain password

 ## Dependencies
 Install these dependencies for the app to work correctly